- Small charities, like their larger counterparts, will encounter issues that have the potential to affect their operations.

 If your charity chooses to fundraise, there are a number of issues to consider, particularly if a third party is involved.

-Smaller charities that engage third-party fundraising agencies to conduct their fundraising must ensure the third party fundraiser the have engaged follows proper fundraising behaviours and practices.
-And those smaller charities that engage third-party fundraising agencies to conduct their fundraising must ensure the third party fundraiser they’ve engaged follows proper fundraising behaviours and practices.
+Smaller charities that engage third-party fundraising agencies to conduct their fundraising must ensure the third-party fundraiser follows proper fundraising behaviours and practices.
+Our guide about working with fundraising agencies has more information.

 While a charity can outsource fundraising activities, it cannot outsource its responsibilities.